grafana/grafana/docs/sources/troubleshooting/troubleshooting.md

 like a bug or visualization issue in Grafana, it is almost always a problem with the data source query or the data source response.

-To check this you should use query inspector, which was added in Grafana 4.5.
+To check this you should use query inspector.
 The query inspector shows query requests and responses.
 Refer to the data source page for more information.

 For more on the query inspector read the Grafana Community article [Using Grafana’s Query Inspector to troubleshoot issues](https://community.grafana.com/t/using-grafanas-query-inspector-to-troubleshoot-issues/2630).
 For older versions of Grafana, refer to the [How troubleshoot metric query issue](https://community.grafana.com/t/how-to-troubleshoot-metric-query-issues/50/2) article.